Please note that I will be on sabbatical leave in the academic year 2023-24, during which I will not be teaching or supervising.

-My research lies at the intersection of public administration and comparative politics and focuses on the performance of governments and bureaucracies in different environments.
-I study how public administration interacts with politicians, citizens, and other stakeholders, and how societal, cultural and historical factors affect how governments function.
+My research lies at the intersection of comparative public administration, politics and policy and focuses on the performance of governments and bureaucracies in different environments.
+I study how public bureaucracies interact with politicians, citizens, and other stakeholders, and how societal, cultural and historical factors affect how governments function.
 I am particularly interested in the effect of country size on the structure, stability and performance of governments and public administrations.
-Further research interests include crisis management, vulnerability and learning, administrative traditions, and bureaucratic reputation.
+During my sabbatical in 2023/24 I will work on the project "Rethinking administrative traditions".
+Further research interests include crisis management, vulnerability and learning, and bureaucratic reputation.

 Administrative characteristics and timing of governments' crisis responses: a global study of early reactions to COVID‐19